I buy, sell, and deal in antique surveying instruments and related science and technology

 The surveying instruments

-To see many examples of surveying instruments that we
+To see many examples of surveying instruments and other scientific related antiques that we

-have sold in the past please see the relevant links in the right column.
+have sold in the past please see the relevant links in the right column or

 To see examples of antique transits and other surveying